-The rated capacity is 20 tonnes per month and the plant would be operated for 6 months.
+The installed capacity assumed @ 120.00 TPA based on rated capacity of 20 tonnes per month and the plant would be operated for 6 months.
 The promoters may use it for some other fruits or vegetables but this note does not account for any such activity.
 Capacity Utilisation in the first year is taken as 60% and thereafter it is limited to 75%.